You have questions about workers compensation…we have answers.

 When Will Workers Comp Offer a Settlement?

 The answer to this question depends on how quickly you and the insurance company are able to come to an agreement.
-(That’s right: we said the insurance company!)
+That’s right: we said the insurance company!

 One of the most pervasive myths about workers comp cases is that injured employees are in a dispute with their employer.
 In fact, workers compensation claims are between the employee and the insurance company.

-As a result, your settlement is typically based on what your case is likely to cost the insurance company (not you) if the case does not settle.
+Your settlement is typically based on what your case is likely to cost the insurance company (not you) if the case does not settle.
 If you wait until most or all of the anticipated benefits you could receive have been paid out, the value of your case from a settlement perspective will be lower than it could have been if settled earlier.

 WORKERS COMP SETTLEMENT AMOUNT